San Bernardino

 SCAG ECONOMIC ROUNDTABLE UPDATE

-SCAG’s Economic Roundtable met for its first 2024 quarterly discussion on the state of the regional economy.
+SCAG’s Economic Roundtable met for its second 2024 quarterly discussion on the state of the regional economy.